 OVERVIEW

 Too many South Africans cashout their retirement savings when changing jobs, leaving them unprepared for retirement and reliant on a government pension grant.
-To address this, and to encourage a savings culture that will help build financial security, government implemented the Two-pot Retirement System.
-This system divides your retirement savings into three components: vested pot, savings pot, and retirement pot.
+To address this, and to encourage a savings culture that will help build financial security, government implemented the Two-Pot Retirement System.
+This system divides your retirement savings into three pots: Vested Pot, Savings Pot, and Retirement Pot.

 It offers you emergency access to part of your savings while ensuring the rest is preserved for your retirement.